Searching for the dead cone effects with iterative declustering of heavy-flavor jets: Acknowledgements

 \section{Acknowledgements}

-The authors thank Marco van Leeuwen for usefull discussions and comments to the manuscript.
+The authors thank Gavin Salam and Marco van Leeuwen for usefull discussions and comments to the manuscript.
 This work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contracts DE-AC05-00OR22725 (ORNL) and DE-AC02-05CH11231 (LBNL).